pictuga/morss/README.md

 ## Cache information

 morss uses caching to make loading faster.
-There are 3 possible cache backends (visible in `morss/crawler.py`):
+There are 3 possible cache backends, which can be picked via environment variables:

-- `{}`: a simple python in-memory dict() object
+- `(nothing/default)`: a simple python in-memory dict() object.
-- `SQLiteCache`: sqlite3 cache.
-Default file location is in-memory (i.e. it will be cleared every time the program is run
+- `CACHE=sqlite`: sqlite3 cache.
+Default file location is in-memory (i.e. it
-- `MySQLCacheHandler`
+will be cleared every time the program is run).
+Path can be defined with `SQLITE_PATH`.
+- `CACHE=mysql`: MySQL cache.
+Connection can be defined with the following environment variables: `MYSQL_USER`, `MYSQL_PWD`, `MYSQL_DB`, `MYSQL_HOST`

 ## Configuration
 ### Length limitation